Light-Lens/Glass/README.md

 The plan for Glass is two-fold: to create a Powerful OOP (Object Oriented Programming) Language.
 It should be Powerful and Fast enough that it could handle running GUI applications and Game rendering, and it should be Easy enough that these application could be written in a very short amount of time.
 We may use OpenGL for Game rendering, but that's just what we expect to happen in future.
 It's totally possible for us to use DirectX, Vulkan or something else.

 ## Main Features to Come
+- Classes
+- Functions
+- Graphics rendering
 - Loops (For loops, While loops)
+- GUI application development support
 - Conditional statements (If else statements, Switch statements)
-- Functions
-- Classes
-- Graphics rendering
-- GUI application developement support
 - Custom Library building support (By this feature you can make a Glass Library using ".glass" files only, this means you don't need to access the source code everytime you want to create a new Library for Glass)

 And much more...